Best house plants: how to bring the outside inside

 In warmer countries it can grow to huge heights outdoors, but unless you live in a greenhouse, sadly we don’t quite have the temperatures for that here in the UK!
 However, the good news is this means that it will thrive indoors, which is why it is top of our list.
 Just make sure you keep it away from radiators and draughty spaces.
 Otherwise, it may give you a warning signal that it isn’t happy by dropping some of its leaves!

-When it comes to styling the Ficus Benjamina, why not go for something like a Kalanchoe Thyrisifolia and Crassula.
+When it comes to styling the Ficus Benjamina, why not go for something like a Crassula?
 The smaller sizes and different shaped coloured leaves will create a lovely mix.
-If you are looking for some colour, why not place a Mini Pink Kalanchoe in your living space?
+If you are looking for some colour, why not place a lilac grey Lilacina in your living space?
 At the same time, these won’t distract from the Ficus taking centre stage and being the main statement!

 2. Boston Fern